-- · Feasibility of proposed project. - Soundness of methods and analytic and technical approach to addressing the stated aim(s) of the proposed project. - Awareness of potential pitfalls of proposed project design and feasibility of proposed actions to minimize and/or mitigate them. - Feasibility of completing the deliverables noted in the solicitation.
+- Feasibility of the proposed project. - Soundness of methods and analytic and technical approaches to address the proposed project's stated aim(s). - Responsiveness to sensitive human subjects' privacy, protection, and confidentiality issues. - Awareness of potential pitfalls of proposed project design and feasibility of proposed actions to minimize and mitigate them. - Likelihood of completing the deliverables noted in the solicitation and proposal.

-Capabilities and Competencies (capabilities, demonstrated productivity, and experience of the applicant organization and proposed project staff) (15%)
+Capabilities and Competencies (capabilities, demonstrated productivity, and experience of the applicant organization and proposed project staff) (20%)